 Rider Adrian Heskin is confident the best is still to come from Tritonic as he continues to learn his trade.
-Unbeaten Irish contender Zanahiyr heads the betting for the Triumph Hurdle but Tritonic could well be challenging the long-time antepost market leader in the Festival countdown.
+Unbeaten Irish contender Zanahiyr heads for the Triumph Hurdle but Tritonic could well be challenging the long-time antepost market leader in the Festival countdown.

 Racing in the colours of the McNeill Family, Heskin feels there’s plenty more in the tank, with the stamina challenge of Cheltenham expected to suit.